 - Help promote a better understanding of other people on the part of Americans.

 The University of Oregon ranks in the top 20 of Peace Corps volunteer-producing institutions, with more than 1,000 graduates serving since 1961.
-The Career Center is home to an embedded Peace Corps recruiting office to help students navigate the volunteer application process.
+The University Career Center is home to an embedded Peace Corps recruiting office to help students navigate the volunteer application process.
 In order to be most competitive upon graduation, it is best to visit the Peace Corps Recruiter no later than the beginning of your graduation year.
 Working with the recruiter will give you the guidance you need in order to leave for your service as soon as possible and be most competitive.

 Join the Peace Corps